Green-Software-Foundation/patterns/docs/catalog/web/enable-text-compression.md

 ## Description

-Web browsers often communicate with Web servers in a human readable format.
+Web browsers often communicate with web servers in a human readable format.
 These can be HTML, JavaScript and/or CSS - files and also REST requests which can return a response in JSON.
 This communication is human readable and therefore highly redudandant, therefore it can be highly compressed saving a lot of bandwidth.

 Web browsers and servers can communicate the compression format dynamically via the "Accept-Encoding"/"Content-Encoding" HTTP Headers.
 This allows the communication to dynamically switch to compression formats both side support.